DmitryOlshansky/kasper/_posts/2017-06-15-inside-d-gc.markdown

 2. Following that a dreaded binary search to find the right pool for the pointer.
 3. Regardless of the pool type a lookup into a pagetable for the current pool to see its size class or if it's a large object or even free memory that is not scanned.
 There is a tiny optimization in that this lookup also tells us if it's a start of large object or continuation.
 We have 3 cases  - small object, large object start or large object continuation, the last two are identical save for one extra table lookup.
 4. Determining the start of the object - bit masking with the right mask plus in case of large object continuation an offset table lookup.
-5. In case of large object there is a no interior pointer bit that allows ignoring internal pointers to the object.
+5. In case of large object there is a "no interior pointer" bit that allows ignoring internal pointers to the object.
-6. Finally check and set bit in mark bits, if wasn't marked before or noscan bit is not set add the object to stack of memory to scan.
+6. Finally check and set bit in mark bits, if wasn't marked before or noscan bit is not set add the object to the stack of memory to scan.

 Ignoring the curious stack limiting manipulations (to avoid stack overflow yet try to use the stack allocation) this is all there is to mark function.
 Apart from already mentioned pool search, deficiencies are still numerous.
 Mixing no-pointers memory (noscan) with normal memory in the same pool gives us an extra bit-table lookup on hot path.
 Likewise a pagetable lookup could be easily avoided had we segregated the pools by size class.
 Not to mention the dubious optimization of no interior pointers bit that not only promotes unsafe code (an object can be collected while still being pointed at) but also introduces a few extra checks on the critical path for all large objects, including a potential bit-table lookup.